braveulysses/broker-groovy-sign-in-sample/README.md

 ```

 Finally, the application can be started using the Gradle wrapper.
 It will listen on port 5050.
+(When you run the application for the first time,
+there will be a delay as dependencies are downloaded.
+The application should
+only take a few seconds to start on subsequent runs.)

 ```
 $ ./gradlew run